 It is important to note that the effects of vitamin D is only limited to those who actually have a vitamin D deficiency.
 Consuming the proper amounts of vitamins and minerals is important, said Dr. Christopher Ochner, an expert in nutrition, weight loss and obesity of The Mount Sinai Hospital in New York City.
 However, “this study does not suggest that everyone looking to lose weight should start taking large doses of vitamin D – or any other supplement,” he stressed, adding that “most individuals are not vitamin D-deficient.”

 Vitamin D has the nickname “sunshine vitamin” because the body produces the nutrient when skin is exposed to the sun.
 People can also get vitamin D from foods such as eggs, milk, salmon, tuna, orange juice and cereal.
 If you are obese or overweight and vitamin D deficient, consult with your physician to see how taking Biotin supplements may help you lose weight.
+Apart from it, it is an effective post cycle therapy supplement.

 Bachelor’s in Criminal Justice from FAMU